 Theory of operation

 The circuit's theory of operation is similar to that of a diodes-only rectifier.
 During the positive half of the AC cycle the output of the op-amp forward biases D2 and current flows only through that diode.
 So, the output is zero because one side of R2 is connected to the virtual ground, and there is no current through it.
+The D2 diode prevents the op amp's output from swinging to the negative supply rail.

 During the negative half of the input swing, however, D1 is forward biased, so current will flow through it and through R2.
 Therefore, DC will only show up across R2 during the negative part of the incoming AC cycle.
 Because we’re rectifying the voltage in the feedback loop of the op-amp and not at its input, the circuit will be able to handle very small AC signals.
 The inherent high gain of the op-amp allows us to rectify signals that are substantially below the voltage needed to forward -bias even small-signal germanium diodes.